 It would have taken me at least an hour or two to turn all of this soil, but with the Mantis I had the entire patch tilled in 8 minutes–no joke.
 It took me longer to assemble the Mantis than it did to till this whole area!
 (Assembly took 15 minutes because I couldn’t find the correct size wrench in the garage.)

 Now I’m going crazy and tilling up every bare spot of dirt I can find.
 Since we’re replacing our entire front yard with edibles, it couldn’t have come at a better time.
 It’s going to be so easy to convert our front yard into a vegetable garden this year.
+If you’re considering a rototiller or just want to make gardening easier, I definitely recommend getting a Mantis tiller.

 Verdict: Tilling is fast and easy with the Mantis Tiller